decentraland/documentation/content/creator/scene-editor/smart-items/combine-with-code.md

 ## Reference an item

-When using the Decentraland Editor and adding entities via the drag-and-drop Visual Editor, each entity has a unique name.
+When using the Scene Editor and adding entities by dragging them into the canvas, each entity has a unique name.
 Use the `engine.getEntityOrNullByName()` function to reference one of these entities from your code.
-Pass the entity's name as a string, as written on the Visual Editor's UI, in the tree view on the left.
+Pass the entity's name as a string, as written on the scene's entity tree view in the Scene Editor.

 ```ts
 function main() {